-Modern processors may improve the performance of a TLB miss even further by means of page table caches or translation caches that store PTEs for different page table levels [2] [3].
+Modern processors may improve the performance of a TLB miss even further by means of page table caches or translation caches-to cache PTEs for different page table levels [2] [3].
 While page table caches use the physical address and the PTE index for indexing, translation caches use the partially resolved virtual address instead.
-With translation caches the MMU can look up the virtual address and select the page table with the longest matching prefix.
-Hence, translation caches skip upper levels of the page table and continue the translation with the lowest-level page table present within the cache for the given virtual address.
+With translation caches the MMU can look up the virtual address and select the page table with the longest matching prefix, i.e. select the lowest-level page table present within the cache for the given virtual address.
 While this allows the MMU to skip part of the page table walk, the implementation of translation caches also comes with additional complexity.
 Furthermore, these caches can be implemented as split dedicated caches for different page table levels, as one single unified cache for different page table levels, or even as a TLB that is also capable of caching PTEs.
-We discover using RevAnC that for instance, AMD's Page Walking Caches, as found in the AMD K8 and AMD K10 microarchitectures, and Intel's Page-Structure Caches are examples of unified page table caches and split translation caches, respectively.
-Similarly, ARM implements a unified page table cache (table walking cache) in the designs that are optimized for low-power consumption and silicon utilization, while they implement a split translation cache (intermediate table walking cache) in their designs optimized for high performance.
+For instance, AMD's Page Walking Caches, as found in the AMD K8 and AMD K10 microarchitectures, and Intel's Page-Structure Caches are examples of unified page table caches and split translation caches, respectively.
+Similarly, ARM implements a unified page table cache (table walking cache) in the designs that are optimized for low-power consumption and silicon utilization, while they implement a unified translation cache (intermediate table walking cache) in their designs optimized for high performance.